SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

-1) changing the target of a module might switch to make its target active, by uncoupling its target from the output of a leader module, or by coupling its own output to the target of a follower module.
+1) changing the target of a module might switch to make its target active, by uncoupling its target from the output of a leader module, or by coupling its own output to the target of a controlled module.
-   (wording 'leader/follower' as alternative to 'master/slave' by Markus when writing down this issue)

 2) changing the target of a module might complain when its target is not active or when its target is the output of a leader module.